kensanata/spellcasters/Xoralfona.md

 **Unbound** (5) frees you from the world's shackles.
 No barrier can hold you, nothing can touch you; you can move through your current realm by a thought alone.
-This means that you still need to know the way in order to get to your destination, but if you don't are about the destination, you are truly free.
+This means that you still need to know the way in order to get to your destination, but if you don't care about the destination, you are truly free.
 Not even gravity can touch you.
 Sadly, the passage of time remains unaffected.